Likhan007/rail-project/README.md

-# tailwind
+# RAIL TRACKING BD

-This template should help get you started developing with Vue 3 in Vite.
+This project will be deployed in https://www.railtrackingbd.com when completed

 ## Recommended IDE Setup